-Juan Luis de las Rivas Sanz is Professor of Urban Planning and Design in the School of Architecture of Valladolid (Spain), and Architect (1984) and PhD in Architecture (1988) for the University of Navarra.
+Juan Luis de las Rivas Sanz is Full Professor of Urban Planning and Design in the School of Architecture of Valladolid (Spain), and Architect (1984) and PhD in Architecture (1988) for the University of Navarra.
 He is former Director of both the Instituto Universitario de Urbanística (IUU) and the Urban Planning Department at the University of Valladolid.
 He has also been visiting professor in the Schools of Architecture of the Politecnico di Milano, the University of Arizona (Tucson), the University of Texas at Austin, in ESAP at Porto –Portugal-, in the Instituto de Urbanismo of Caracas and in the Iberoamericana University of Puebla –México-, and occasionally in other European and Latino-American universities.

 He is the author of books as “El espacio como lugar” (1992), “Modos de urbanización y desarrollo sostenible” (2000), “Territorios Inteligentes”, (with A. Vegara, 2004); “Directrices de ordenación de ámbito subregional de Segovia y entorno” (2006); “Atlas de Conjuntos Históricos de Castilla y León” (2009), “Ciudad sobre Ciudad.
 Interferencias entre pasado y presenta en Europa” (2009), “El Estado de las Ciudades de Castilla y León.
 Informe” (2010)… He introduces and promotes the translation into Spanish of the McHarg’s classic “Design with Nature” (Barcelona 2000) and also writes articles in specialized journals like “Il ruolo delle Regioni nell’evoluzione dell’urbanistica spagnola” (INU, Roma, 1997); “La Naturaleza en la Ciudad–Región: Paisaje, Artificio y Lugar” (Urbana, Caracas 1999); “Le Canal de Castille.
 Sa fonctionalité et ses chimères” (Flux, Paris 2000); “Spain” and “La Granja” in the “Encyclopedia of Gardens: History and Design” (Chicago 2001), “Rapporto tra strumenti normativi e successi urbani in Spagna” (Territorio, Milan 2002); “Generadores de nueva urbanidad: los espacios comerciales” (Ciudades, 2007); “A New Architecture for a New City.
 G.A.T.C.P.A.C.
 1923-1939”, (JSAH, Vol. 66, 2007); “Perfiles de una tragedia: la crisis residencial y urbanística española” (2011); “Campus de Valladolid: integración urbanística y movilidad” (Caracas, 2011).